mmbman/Katagiri/1982-12-15-Blue-Cliff-Record-Case-37.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-27" target="_blank">Listen to this talk on mnzencenter.org</a>

-#### 0:00 start of recording

 *(Transcriber’s Note: This audio file for this talk has problems.
 The beginning and ending of the talk are missing, and what exists appears to be a single tape side repeated three times.
 The same audio repeats at 39:00 and 1:18:31.)*

+#### 0:00 start of recording

+[...]

 > P’an Shan imparted the words which said, “There is nothing in the triple world; where can mind be found?”
 >
 > (From *The Blue Cliff Record*, translated by Thomas Cleary & J.C.
 Cleary.)

-*The triple world* means... well there are lots of meanings, but in this case you may understand that the *triple world* is the vast expanse of the universe.
-In the vast expanse of the universe there is nothing, so-called emptiness.
+“The triple world” means... well there are lots of meanings, but in this case you may understand that *the triple world* is the vast expanse of the universe.
+In the vast expanse of the universe there is nothing, so-called *emptiness*.
 How can you learn emptiness, this “nothing in the universe”?
 [There is only one] way: we have to be absolutely open, we have to be absolutely simple.
 At that time, we can really learn.

 “Where can mind be found?”
 Everything is nothing, basically nothing. *Nothing* means nothing to pin down, nothing to [comment on].
 If so: where is the mind?

-The world is understood by maybe two [aspects]: materialistic object, and also spiritual stuff.
+The world is understood by maybe two [aspects]: materialistic objects, and also spiritual stuff.
 Mind and thing.
 Mind and body.
 Subject and object.
 So object is [like the] tape recorder, microphone.
-According to the Heart Sutra we say, “Form is emptiness, emptiness is form,” so from this point the microphone, tape recorder, radio, and the floor, all are emptiness.
-All are nothing in the vast expanse of the universe, nothing.
+According to the Heart Sutra we say, “Form is emptiness, emptiness is form,” so from this point the microphone, tape recorder, radio, and the floor – all are emptiness.
+All are nothing in the vast expanse of the universe.
 If objects are present in the state of nothingness, where is the mind?
 Very naturally, no mind.
 Mind can be seen only when object is seen.

 For instance, when you make an English sentence, you might say, “Katagiri dies.”
-“Katagiri dies” is a perfectly grammatical sentence, but spiritually it has a very contradictory quality.
-It doesn’t make sense, because the subject [must] come first: *Katagiri*.
+“Katagiri dies” is a perfect, grammatical sentence, but spiritually it has a very contradictory quality.
+It doesn’t make sense, because the subject comes first: *Katagiri*.
 So the subject is something *existent*; there is a subject there: Katagiri.
-And then the verb: *die*.
-You have to bring the subject, and then [bring] *die*.
+And then the verb: *dies*.
+You have to bring the subject, and then [bring] *dies*.
 Well what [does it mean] when you put them together: “Katagiri dies?”
 Do you understand this? *[He laughs.]* It doesn’t make sense!
 Katagiri is here.
-You bring something *existent*, and then you have to bring the verb *die*. *Who* dies?
+You bring something *existent*, and then you bring the verb *dies*. *Who* dies?
 Katagiri?
 No, Katagiri is here, as the subject!
-[But] you cannot bring only *die*, you know?
-“Die.” *Who* dies?
+[But] you cannot bring only *dies*, you know?
+[Like,] “Dies.” *Who* dies?
 No one understands that sentence or that situation.
-So first of all you have to bring the subject – Katagiri is *here* – and then *die*.
+So first of all you have to bring the subject – Katagiri is *here* – and then *dies*.
 So this sentence doesn’t make sense. *Who* dies?
 I don’t understand.
-Well, *die* doesn’t make sense, so take out the word *die* from this sentence, *[he laughs,]* and then the subject doesn’t make sense.
+Well, *dies* doesn’t make sense, so take out the word *dies* from this sentence, *[he laughs,]* and then the subject doesn’t make sense.
 If there is no object, then the subject very naturally drops off, because it doesn’t make sense.
-The subject cannot exist alone, separate from the object, and the object cannot exist alone, [separate from the subject].
+The subject cannot exist alone, separate from the object.
+And the object cannot exist alone, [separate from the subject].
 So object and subject are always there; mind and thing are always there.

 So if things are emptiness, where is the mind?
 Very naturally, no mind.
 If there is no mind, where should Buddha go?
 Where is the place Buddha should depend on?